nuxtus/documentation/docs/using-nuxtus.md

 #### Static tokens

-If using a user token create/select a Directus user and create a static token in <a href="http://localhost:8055/admin/users/" target="_blank" rel="noreferrer">their use profile</a>.
+If using a user token create/select a Directus user and create a static token in <a href="http://localhost:8055/admin/users/" target="_blank" rel="noreferrer">their user profile</a>.
 Scroll down till you see "token" and click add.
 Do not forget to save the user with the new token.

 Copy the created token into `/client/.env` file and change the auth setting to true: